-Supermarkets are far from being a high growth business, and most of the time are disregarded by some investors.
-Up until March of 2020 most supermarket stocks were trading at very low valuations.
+Supermarkets are far from being a high-growth business, and most of the time are disregarded by some investors but Ingles Markets should be on your watch list.
+Up until March of 2020, most supermarket stocks were trading at very low valuations.
 The pandemic and lockdowns have prompted investors to look at this once despised industry.
 Propelling its stock prices higher.
 Supermarkets are an incredibly safe industry, with relatively low growth expectations, and low margins.

 The pandemic allowed the company to increase its margins.
 Record earnings of $8.82 per share in 2020 were mostly prompted by the pandemic.
 Generating nearly the same amount of free cash flow per share.